Codechef27/readme-generator/assets/readme test/README.md

   ## Usage

-  used to create a professional readme file
+  used to create a professional readme file for a repo

   ## Install Instructions

-  clone the repo, open the code and run node.js in the terminal
+  clone the repo, navigate to the files in your code editor and run node index in the terminal

   ## Tests